brdv/prodtest-docs/docs/demo/examples/external-dl.md

 Great!
 You already have the cluster up and running.
 Now you want to add the new version of the RegisterService (with updated kitchen setup) to the cluster as a Vnext instance.
 Traefik has an option to implement data mirroring\*.
 Data mirroring is a technique that copies (a percentage) of data (request) that goes through a proxy.

-Once everything is setup and configured correcly for Traefik, you can start using custom traefik resources.
+Once everything is setup and configured correctly for Traefik, you can start using custom traefik resources.
 In this example, we will use a [TraefikService](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-traefikservice) to use custom Traefik features and an [IngressRoute](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-ingressroute); an easier way to implement an ingress controller to your cluster.
 The TraefikService allows us to easily use Traefiks HTTP router with all of its features, like mirroring.

 \* Before you can implement data mirroring within your cluster using Traefik, you have to install some custom [CRD's](https://doc.traefik.io/traefik/providers/kubernetes-crd/), or you can use the [Traefik Helm Chart](https://doc.traefik.io/traefik/getting-started/install-traefik/#use-the-helm-chart).
 The latter is used in the demo project.